Can You Open K Cups and Use in Regular Coffee Maker?

 The steps for doing this are pretty simple.
-Remember that inside each K-cup is ground coffee, including the best k cups for iced coffee.
+Remember that inside each K-cup is ground coffee.
 These machines work by forcing pressurized hot water through the special K-cup to deliver you fresh and delicious coffee.

 To gain access to this scrumptious coffee without a Keurig, you can use a regular coffee maker.
 Simply peel the foil off the K-cup, pour the coffee into a filter, and then use the coffee maker just like you normally would with regular coffee grinds.

 This is the simplest method for using K-cups without a Keurig.
 Extract the coffee from the K-cup and use it in a normal machine!
 It’s important that you use the right amount of coffee, too, which means you will probably need more than one K-cup.

 Depending on how you like the strength of your coffee, we suggest using at least 2 K-cups for this process.